Dalby teen arrested following alleged drug discovery

 A Dalby teenager will face a magistrate after police allegedly discovered a quantity of drugs during a random search of her car.

-According to Dalby police, the 19-year-old woman was stopped at Pratten and Moreton St about 12pm on January 14.
+According to Dalby police, the 19-year-old woman as stopped at Pratten and Moreton St about 12pm on January 14.

 Following a short conversation, police searched the vehicle, and allegedly uncovered a small quantity of marijuana.